Automation Supervisor

 - To lead, along with the other supervisors on the planning, operation and maintenance of all stage related automated equipment.

-- To assist Production managers and other technical staff in finding automation solutions for production design requirements.
+- To take a creative and imaginative approach to realising creative concepts, and assist Production Managers and other technical staff in finding automation solutions for production design requirements.

 - To lead on at least two Festival shows with regard to planning, installation and operation of automated equipment on those shows.